Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 App1 is accessible via HTTPS only and configured to require mutual authentication by using a client certificate.

-You need to recommend a solution for implementing a health check of App1.
+**You need to recommend a solution for implementing a health check of App1**.

 The solution must meet the following requirements: